Any tool is only as good as our ability to use them.

 Only 9% of marketers have and use marketing tools that they need (Source: Ascend2).
 But, with so many tools available in the market, how can that be?

 Things get quite interesting here.
 As technology increasingly evolved, marketing tools increasingly became more and more granular.
 Earlier, just one tool could solve three different problems.
-Now, marketers need a highly advanced technology solution for every task, channel, and function.
+Now, marketers need a highly advanced technology solution like account based marketing technology solution for every task, channel, and function.
 You’ll soon find that with more tools even simple processes become inefficient and complicated.

 Rather than choosing tools based on their pricing models or set of features, marketers must consider an array of factors while making a purchase decision.
 Since this is much easier said than done, we pulled together five critical questions that you need to ask yourself before buying a new software application;